luvk7418/California/README.md

 This site is aggregating all some of my favorite pictures of California off Wikimedia Commons, with five per arbitrary category.
+Enjoy!
 # Natural Scenes of California
 First stop, California!